NyteshadeXT/PF2e-Vault/8) Adventures/4B - The Pillar of Eyes (D180).md

 **In Dreams:** Strange and disturbing dreams are bothering the residents near the Scar.
 Now [[Chendra]] has received a warning from Tymora that the Pillar of Eyes is close to being freed and this must not happen.
 It must be destroyed, so she seeks out the PCs.

 # Running the Adventure
--  Strange and disturbing dreams are bothering the residents near the Scar.
-Now Chendera has received a warning from Avandra that the Pillar of Eyes is close to being freed and this must not happen.
-It must be destroyed.
-(The Pillar of Eyes)

 The Pillar of Eyes is within sight of the wall enclosing the valley of the Chaos Scar, so once the characters cross, they can head straight there.
 How long this takes depends on where they entered the Scar.

 When the adventurers can see the Pillar of Eyes, read: